habereet/my_spotify_code/README.md

-Some code that I'm building to work within the Spotify API and do things (that I want).
+Some code that I'm building to work within the Spotify API and do things.

 Uses [spotipy](https://spotipy.readthedocs.io) to interact with the API.